 FinCEN Issues First-Ever List of AML/CFT Priorities

-The US Department of the Treasury’s Office of Financial Crimes Enforcement Network (FinCEN) has issued for the first time a list of priorities for Anti-Money Laundering and Countering the Financing of Terrorism (AML/CFT Priorities).
+TL;DR: The US Department of the Treasury’s Office of Financial Crimes Enforcement Network (FinCEN) has issued for the first time a list of priorities for Anti-Money Laundering and Countering the Financing of Terrorism (AML/CFT Priorities).
+This guide explores the top 8 priorities all businesses must know to get ahead of AML compliance.

 1. Corruption